MatheusR42/Getting-and-Cleaning-Data-Course-Project/README.md

 * Download the original data set if needed
 * Mount the train and test tables
-* Merges the tables togheter
+* Merges the tables together
 * Insert descriptive names to colluns
 * Add labels to activity rows
 * Extract only the mean an standard deviation measurements